Your puppy's meal plan

 • After you decide on a type of dog food, buy only a small amount.
 This way, it is less costly.
 You can also change the type of food more easily if your pet does not like it.

 If you have to switch food frequently be prepared for diarrhea.
 This is a natural way for the digestive system to act.
 This holds true for both puppies and adult dogs.

 After you have selected the food, you must decide on the feeding schedule.
 How often do you plan to feed your dog?
 There are various recommendations.
-A 6-12 week old puppy, for example, should be fed 3-6 meals a day.

 If you decide upon the Free Feeding Method, you take another approach.
 You provide a constant stream of food.
 There is always food in the puppy’s food bowl.
 While good in theory, it may create problems.
 If your puppy eats too much, it may lead to obesity.
-If the puppy eats constantly throughout the day and night, he or she may have various “accidents.”
+If the puppy constantly eats throughout the day and night, he or she may have various “accidents.”

 Another means of arranging the feeding schedule is through timing.
-A timed Feeding means the puppy only has the food for a certain amount of time.
+A timed Feeding means the puppy only has the food for a certain amount.
 You place the food on the floor, leave it there and pick it up in the set time frame.
 The problem with this method is it encourages gulping the food down quickly.
 Your puppy eats quickly to ensure he or she manages to get all the food.
 This can result in stomach upsets and other gastrointestinal difficulties.
 Your puppy may also become obese.

 In the end, it is up to you to decide.
 Talk to the experts and friends.
 Weigh the pros and cons of each method with the needs of your puppy.
 Factor in your lifestyle and you will have a solution.